Forecasting with fractional Brownian motion: a financial perspective: Introduction

-We answer these questions in the present paper.
-We introduce several accuracy metrics for covariance-based predictors: a hit ratio, an average gain, a risk defined as a lower semi-deviation, and the resulting risk-adjusted performance.
-We provide theoretical expressions for all these metrics using the fBm assumption.
-We find numerically a general expression for the duration of the optimal time lags of price returns used as input variables of the predictor.
 We also propose two empirical applications highlighting the relevance of predictions based on the fBm in finance.
 In particular, we maximize an ex-ante risk-adjusted performance of a trading strategy on FX rates, where log-prices follow an fBm.
-We also investigate another application of the fBm in finance than the sole log-price process and for which a performing forecast method is useful.
+We also investigate another application of the fBm in finance than the sole log-price process and for which a performing forecast method is useful for trading desks.
 We indeed study series of realized volatilities, exploring the rough volatility and how one can optimize the forecast of volatility in this context, focusing on hit ratios.